 While this toolkit necessarily separates the discussion of risk assessment from audits or examinations, the point at which an audit officially commences will vary according to the law and practices of each country.
 On the other hand, risk assessments, or a risk assessment mindset, may in fact continue even once an audit has officially commenced.
-That is, if the tax administration finds that in fact the identified risk can be adequately explained, or that the case is likely to require resources that are disproportionate to the size of the unexplained risk, then the best use of resources would be to close the case, avoiding the 'sunk cost fallacy', and record the learnings from the experience in order to improve case selection processes going forward.
+That is, if the tax administration finds that in fact the identified risk can be adequately explained, or that the case is likely to require resources that are disproportionate to the size of the unexplained risk, then the best use of resources would be to close the case, and record the learnings from the experience in order to improve case selection processes going forward.
+In such cases, pursing a case solely because resources have already been invested in it, may not be a good approach.
+Given limited resources, doing so necessarily means other potential risks may not be able to be addressed as a result.